Maria Teresa Russo

 Maria Teresa Russo, Ph.D. in “Philosophy and Human Sciences Theory”, is Professor of Moral Philosophy and Bioethics at Roma Tre University.
 She is Editor in chief of the peer-review journal “MEDIC.
 Methodology & Education for Clinical Innovation”.
 She has been visiting professor at the University “Jean Jaurès” of Toulouse, Santiago de Compostela, Pontifical University of Santiago de Chile.
 Member of the scientific board of Italian and International journals: «Per la Filosofia», «Critical Hermeneutics», «Aurora.
 Papeles del Seminario María Zambrano».
 Her main research focused on the Spanish contemporary philosophy, ethical issues of healthcare and embodiment, with special reference to the Women’s Studies.

 Lord Layard is Professor of Economics at the London School of Economics, where he founded and directed the Centre for Economic Performance – one of Europe’s leading research centres.
 He is now Director of the Centre’s Wellbeing Programme and a member of the UK House of Lords where he focuses on education, employment, mental health, and of course, wellbeing policy.
-Richard’s forthcoming book Can we be happier?
+Richard’s just-published book Can we be happier?
 Evidence and ethic explores how teachers, managers, health professionals, couples, community leaders, economists, scientists, politicians, and we as individuals can create a happier world.
 He is also co-founder of Action for Happiness, an international movement to promote a happier way of living.

 Mohamed Gamal Abdelmonem